 (f) Accepts a letter of surrender in lieu of charges or further investigation or prosecution.

-(35) “Sanctioning guidelines” means guidelines, adopted by the Board and set out in Regulation .11 of this chapter, indicating the minimum and maximum penalty associated with each ground for discipline and mitigating or aggravating circumstances which could result in imposition of a penalty below the minimum or above the maximum.
+(34) “Sanctioning guidelines” means guidelines set out in Regulation .10 of this chapter, indicating the minimum and maximum penalty associated with each ground for discipline and mitigating or aggravating circumstances which could result in imposition of a penalty below the minimum or above the maximum.

-(36) “Show cause” means a demand by letter or order issued by the Board, which directs the respondent to:
+(35) “Show cause” means a demand by letter or order issued by a disciplinary panel, which directs the respondent to:

-(a) Respond either in writing or by an appearance before the Board; and
+(a) Respond either in writing or by an appearance before the Board or a disciplinary panel; and

 (b) Present reasons and argument why a particular order should not be entered.

-(38) “Stay” means the withholding of Board action against a health care provider.
+(37) “Stay” means the withholding of disciplinary panel action against a health care provider.

-(41) “Surrender” means the voluntary relinquishing of a license to the Board by a health care provider.
+(40) “Surrender” means the voluntary relinquishing of a Board license to a disciplinary panel.

 (41) “Suspension” means a denial of the right to use a license.